 Nile River Temple Cruise

 Nile River cruises are a popular choice among tourists.
 Most cruises are three or four days.
 They originate in Luxor and sail south to Aswan with stops along the way.
 Common sites on these tours are Esna, Edfu, and Kom Ombo.
 Tours are very expensive when booking ahead.
 It is possible for discounted rates when booking a cruise in Luxor.

 Boomerang and Bob Marley Hotel is a great place to stay in Luxor.
 Located on the East Bank, they are very helpful in arranging tours in the area and have great prices.
 Private rooms with ensuite are 150 E£, AC rooms with shared bath are 120 E£, and rooms with fan only and shared bath are 90 E£.

 Aswan is not as visited and does not contain as many sites as Luxor.
 However, this charming city has impressive temples nearby, great food, and one of the best souq’s in Egypt.

 While you can catch a felucca ride anywhere along the Nile, the sunset felucca ride in Aswan is the best.
-Boat owners solicit their services on the corniche and start with very high prices.
+Boat owners ask for their services on the corniche and start at very high prices.
 Negotiate a price for the entire boat.
-Leave around 4pm for a beautiful sunset.
+Leave around 4 pm for a beautiful sunset.

 Cost: 50 E£ – 70 E£ for 2 hours for the entire boat